telerik/xaml-docs/knowledge-base/kb-changelocalization-at-runtime.md

 ## Description

-How to change the `RadPDFViewer` localization during runtime.
+How to change the `RadPdfViewer` localization during runtime.

 #### __[C#]__
 {{region kb-changelocalization-at-runtime}}